Seven Unique Celebrated Japanese Birthday and Milestones

 Bokksu Celebrates Birthdays

-A wonderful way to honor someone’s birthday is to buy them a subscription to Bokksu!
+A wonderful way to honor someone's birthday is to buy them a Japanese snack box subscription!
 Every month a gorgeous new box will show up at their house to delight them.
 Each box follows a different theme, and the contents include high quality crackers, cookies, cakes, candies, and teas from artisanal Japanese makers.